 “The real trap, however, is self-rejection…Self rejection is the greatest enemy of the spiritual life because it contradicts the sacred voice that God calls us the ‘Beloved.’”
 We are Beloved in Christ.
 We are in Christ.
 “Being the Beloved constitutes the core truth of our existence.”

-I have been a Christian about thirty years and been on a very interesting journey like many of you and in the first decade I learned many of the disciplines of the Christian life and learned to read my Bible and study and pray and share my faith and then in the next decade, probably, learned a little bit more about ministry and then probably in the last twelve to fifteen years, began to learn more about the disciplines of the Christian life and have read very widely, from a lot of different backgrounds.
+I have been on a very interesting journey like many of you and in the first decade I learned many of the disciplines of the Christian life and learned to read my Bible and study and pray and share my faith and then in the next decade, probably, learned a little bit more about ministry and then probably in the last twelve to fifteen years, began to learn more about the disciplines of the Christian life and have read very widely, from a lot of different backgrounds.

-And I am convinced that if you put a gun to my head and said, “After thirty years of walking with God, for wherever you are at in your life, what is maybe the biggest discovery about what it means to have a relationship with Christ?”
+And I am convinced that if you put a gun to my head and said, “What is maybe the biggest discovery about what it means to have a relationship with Christ?”
 I would say, “It is coming to believe and accept that God really loves me, completely apart from my performance.”

 And separating that love from the love that I have received from people, separating that love from the kind of love that you get if you can do this or because you can do that, separating it from things that feel so close to love like being admired.
 Things that feel so close to being loved like being affirmed or encouraged or valued, because you can do this or you own that or can give this or can empower others in a certain way.